SAP-archive/angular-metaui/packages/metaui/docs/architecture.md

 ![alt text](../../../docs/img/meta/meta-1.2.png?size=small "Directory structure")

 and barrel `index.ts` that just exports all from this directory.
-It is worth to mentions that you can pick any structure you want as long you can have 1 one file at the end like `user-rules.ts` that exports everything so it can be imported and used in the app module.
+It is worth mentioning that you can pick any structure you want as long you can have one file at the end like `user-rules.ts` that exports everything so it can be imported and used in the app module.
 The rest is standard cli's project.

 Everytime you change rules, you just run a OSS compiler.